VR-25/acc/README.md

 ### Notes

+- ACC cannot be installed/upgraded from recovery (e.g., TWRP).

 - Step `2` is optional, because there are default settings.
 For details, refer to the `DEFAULT CONFIGURATION` section below.